ddddamian/100-days-of-code/log.md

 ### Day 10: January 10, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Completed the third exercise.
 Listened to EP12 of the "freecodecamp" podcast.
-Read...
+Read chapters 10 & 11 of "The Phoenix Project".

 **Thoughts** Enjoying Vue JS so far.